Niiti/HuTouch-AI-Demo/README.md

 - Self Review code before PR process

 ### Tailored to your specs:
+HuTouch integrates with your tools to generate reusable code tailored to your project specs.
 - UI elements directly from your Figma
 - Coding standards across 10 different categories OR simply allow HuTouch to use coding standards from your favorite project
 - Functional requirements from web or from your documents